littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 12-combinations

 Prints all possible combinations of two lowercase letters (a-z), except "oo", one per line, in alphabetical order starting with "aa".
 Uses brace expansion `{a..z}{a..z}` to generate all combinations, then filters out "oo" using `grep -v`.
 The script file contains a maximum of 64 characters.

+### 13-print_float

+Prints a number stored in the environment variable `NUM` with exactly two decimal places, followed by a newline.
+Uses `printf` with the format specifier `%.2f` to format the number to two decimal places.